Official Rules & Procedures

 GM participation is the lifeblood of the AFHL and it’s something that is considered mandatory on a regular basis.
 Even though this is a fantasy hockey league, there are people who take this organization very seriously.
 The Commissioner spends countless hours designing and operating this league for you, the GM.
 Also, there are several GMs who participate faithfully on a daily basis and some would say they live and breathe the AFHL.

 As a GM in the AFHL, you are expected to participate regularly.
-This includes posting messages in the Fantrax Chat Room.
-Post a message or share your opinion about anything: one of your players, your team, an opposing team, trash talk for a new rivalry, talk up some trade bait, talk about something unrelated to hockey, a funny story, etc. Make the two-minute effort to post a message.
+This includes posting messages in our group chat on the Telegram app.
+Post a message or share your opinion about anything: one of your players, your team, an opposing team, trash talk for a new rivalry, talk up some trade bait, talk about something unrelated to hockey, a funny story, something in your personal life etc. Make the 10 second effort to post a message.
 It doesn’t have to be every day, but at least once a week or several times a month, every now and then.

-*If you’re not showing at least the slightest bit of participation, then you will be replaced!
+*If you’re not showing enough participation, then you will be replaced!

 Other participation activities include:

--Talking to other AFHL GMs on the YIM (Yahoo Instant Messenger)
+-Talking to other AFHL GMs on the Telegram app

 -Posting comments on articles on the ‘Home’ page of the AFHL website

 Always feel free to share any ideas, suggestions and/or comments that you may have on the league.
 We sometimes use these to make changes to the league and better it for everyone.